OCR-D/ocr-d.github.io/mets.md

 ## Unique ID for the document processed

-METS provided to the MP must be uniquely adressable within the global library community.
+METS provided to the MP must be uniquely addressable within the global library community.

 For this purpose, the METS file MUST contain a `mods:identifier` that must contain a globally unique identifier for the document and have a `type` attribute with a value of, in order of preference: